boemer00/jet-engine-degradation-prediction/README.md

 ## Results
 Upon evaluating the Remaining Useful Life (RUL) prediction model against the training dataset, several key observations have been made.
 The training data exhibits a mean RUL of 107.81, a median of 103.00, and spans a range from 0 to 361.
 The model, when tested, yielded a **Root Mean Squared Error (RMSE) of 14.1751** using random_state=42.

 Given that the mean RUL is approximately 108, an RMSE of around 14 represents a typical error of about 13% of the mean RUL.
-In comparison to the broad range of RUL values (361), this RMSE indicates a relatively modest prediction error.
+In comparison to the broad range of RUL values (361), this RMSE indicates a relatively modest prediction error
+.
 Further iterations and refinements can also be pursued to improve the model's performance.

 ## References
 A. Saxena, K. Goebel, D. Simon, and N. Eklund, *Damage Propagation Modeling for Aircraft Engine Run-to-Failure Simulation*, in the Proceedings of the 1st International Conference on Prognostics and Health Management (PHM08), Denver CO, Oct 2008.